TravelEase-Xebia/TravelEase/frontend/README.md

-# TravelEase Frontend ✈️
+TravelEase Frontend ✈️

-Welcome to the **frontend** of **TravelEase** – a modern, cloud-native travel booking platform focused on seamless user experience and performance.
-Built using **React + Vite**, this frontend offers fast loading, responsive design, and integration with backend microservices for flight booking, payments, and user authentication.
+Welcome to the frontend of TravelEase – a modern, cloud-native travel booking platform focused on seamless user experience and performance.
+Built using React + Vite, this frontend offers fast loading, responsive design, and integration with backend microservices for flight booking, payments, and user authentication.

  🚀 Features